andresramirezzz/EliteEstate/README.md

 Now, follow the instructions shown in the file to upload the data frame 'madrid_Houses.csv' into your environment.

-From here, run the cells in their respective order and you will be able to see the abalysis carried out.
+From here, run the cells in their respective order and you will be able to see the analysis carried out.

 ## Authors